Perouges, Ain tourism & sightseeing

-Visit Perouges (Rhone-Alpes, France)
+Visit Perouges (Rhone-Alpes, France)Photo Gallery

-Pérouges is a medieval walled town, on a small hill overlooking the Ain River valley 30 kilometres north of Lyon in the Rhone Alps.
+Pérouges is a medieval walled town on a small hill overlooking the Ain river valley, 30 kilometres north of Lyon in the Rhone Alps.
 It developed in the 14th-15th centuries based around the local wine and weaving industries.

-Perouges is a 'most beautiful village of France' and it really is one of the best of these.
+France This Way comment: Perouges is a 'most beautiful village of France' and it really is one of the best of these.
 We have visited most of France's classified most beautiful villages and this is one of our favourites.

 The main street of Perouges is the 'Rue des Rondes' and this runs in a circle around the centre of the village.
 At one part there is a narrow strip, by the houses, which is higher than the rest and was reserved for the wealthy residents of the village.
 Below this is the lower part of the lane which would have been frequently covered in mud and rubbish and was for the poor people!

-The Place du Tilleuls is the centre of Pérouges, with its 200 year old tree of liberty planted soon after the French revolution.
-Around the square are some beautiful buildings, its a great place to sit and have a beer and watch the world go by.
-As well as the fabulous buildings look out for the sundial and also take a look in the Saint Georges church at the wooden Saint George on the altar.
+The Place du Tilleul is the centre of Pérouges, with its 200 year old tree of liberty planted soon after the French revolution.
+Around the square you can see some beautiful buildings, it's a great place to sit and have a beer and watch the world go by.
+As well as the fabulous buildings look out for the sundial and also take a look in the Saint-Georges church at the wooden Saint George on the altar.

-Rue des Princes leading into the square was the main merchant street and the houses have wide bay windows where the merchants would display their goods.
+The Rue des Princes leading into the square was the main merchant street and the houses have wide bay windows where the merchants would display their goods.

 The authenticity of the village has led to various historical films being made there - most notable perhaps being The Three Musketeers in 1973 (with Michael York).